 Every few posts, add a short article about one of your products or services, with a link to further information, so over time your audience will know a bit more about you and what you do.
 As their confidence in your brand builds, they will hopefully share your information with their friends and followers.

 You can start to engage with your audience by liking or sharing other people's posts on Facebook, re-tweeting and liking on Twitter, and likewise on Instagram.
-Ask questions and reply to them where you feel you can add.
+Ask questions and reply to them where you feel you can add value.

 All of these actions will help increase presence and followers, and as they increase, so should your enquiries.
 With patience and persistence social media can become an excellent long-term source of business, better than using paid forms of advertising that only die the second you stop paying a small fortune for them.